12 Dec 2024

 With fewer drivers on the road, there is the potential to earn more from fewer rides.
 You may choose to work on 25 December, picking up fares from people heading back from the big Christmas lunch with family or in the pub, but you may prefer to take the time for yourself and enjoy spending the day with your loved ones.

 Drivers say that working Christmas Day can have mixed results.
-Boxing Day can also be worth it but there is the risk of getting stuck in traffic.
+Boxing Day can also be worth it, because of the annual sales, but there is the risk of getting stuck in bargain-hunting traffic.

 Between 26 and 29 December, the general advice is to use the quiet period to rest up and take a well-earned break before trip requests start coming in again for a busy New Year’s Eve.